 While it is true that some animals have been known to understand and predict weather patterns (for example, frogs have been proven to croak louder when bad weather is approaching, and sheep tend to huddle when a storm is brewing), there is no validity in this European folklore or evidence of an animal predicting weather weeks in advance.

 And yet, year after year, on the second day of February, the small town of Punxsutawney, Pennsylvania hosts its Groundhog Day Celebration—an event that is covered by every major news organization across the country and has even inspired a beloved motion picture.

-Originally invented for Chinese royalty, toilet paper was first introduced into western culture the late 19th century as a medical product for people suffering from hemorrhoids—and an alternative to such hemorrhoid-inducing objects such as corn cobs, wood shavings, and rags.
-Sound painful?
+Originally invented for Chinese royalty, toilet paper was first introduced into western culture in the late 19th century as a medical product for people suffering from hemorrhoids—and an alternative to such hemorrhoid-inducing objects such as corn cobs, wood shavings, and rags.
+Sounds painful?
 The first splinter-free toilet paper wasn’t invented until the 1930’s.

 As manufacturing technology improved, toilet paper became more affordable and ubiquitous—especially in the United States.
 It has become so ubiquitous, in fact, that the average American uses almost three rolls of toilet paper a week.

 Today, most of the world has abandoned these ply-ed squares for more economical, hygienic, eco-friendly, and plumbing-friendly means—typically bidets.
 These range from free-standing bidets to bidet toilet seats (like the Coway Bidetmega series).
 Why hasn’t every country?
 We don’t know.
 Why haven’t Americans in particular?
 This article might have an answer.